daattali/beautiful-jekyll/_posts/2023-07-08-contact-us.md

 share-img: /assets/img/path.jpg
 ---

-You can reach either of us by phone, email or via the website contact form below.
+You can reach either of us by phone, email or via our website contact form.

 We're not on Facebook or any other Social Media.